gloinart/weight_in_bytes/README.md

 * Containers with internal buffers (such as std::string) are not reported as allocated until the contained data is allocated on the heap

 ## Public interface
-Retrieve heap allocation size of any type.
+Approximate heap allocation size of any object:
 ```cpp
 template <typename AnyTypeList = empty_typelist_t, typename T>
 [[nodiscard]] auto wib::weight_in_bytes(